-Is Black Still a Trendy Finish for Lights, Hardware & Plumbing Fixtures?
+Is Black Still a Trendy Hardware Finish for 2025?

-Black has been a popular choice for faucets, light fixtures, and hardware for several years now.
-But is black still TRENDY or is it on the way out?
-Is black TIMELESS or is it just a fad?
+For several years, Black has been a popular choice for faucets, light fixtures, and hardware.
+But is black still TRENDY, or is it on its way out?
+Is black timeless, or is it just a fad?

 The answer isn’t easy.